oneofthezombies/option/README.md

 ## Overview

 The Go Option package provides an implementation of the `Option` type similar to Rust's `Option`.
 It allows you to represent optional values and handle them in a safe and expressive way, avoiding the need for explicit null checks.
+And This is written as `go-way`.

 ## Usage